dotnet/csharplang/spec/types.md

 -   For a *nullable-value-type* the default value is an instance for which the HasValue property is false.
 The default value is also known as the ***null value*** of the nullable value type.
 Attempting to read the Value property of such a value causes an exception of type System.InvalidOperationException to be thrown (§9.3.11).

+Like any other instance constructor, the default constructor of a value type is invoked using the new operator.

+> [!NOTE]
-Like any other instance constructor, the default constructor of a value type is invoked using the new operator. \[*Note*: For efficiency reasons, this requirement is not intended to actually have the implementation generate a constructor call.
-For value types, the default value expression (§12.7.15) produces the same result as using the default constructor. *end note*\] \[*Example*: In the code below, variables i, j and k are all initialized to zero.
+> For efficiency reasons, this requirement is not intended to actually have the implementation generate a constructor call.
+For value types, the default value expression (§12.7.15) produces the same result as using the default constructor.

+\[*Example*: In the code below, variables i, j and k are all initialized to zero.

 class A\
 {\